ebikatsudon/VTubeStudio/Sending-data-to-VSeeFace.md

 It mainly uses webcam tracking to control 3D VTuber avatars but has recently added support for high-quality iPhone tracking using various 3rd party apps, including VTube Studio.

 You do not need VTube Studio on PC/Mac at all to use this feature.
-Your iPhone/iPad can directly connect to VSeeFace running on your PC over the local network.
+Your iPhone/iPad can directly connect to VSeeFace running on your PC over the local network (USB not supported).

 If you are a 3D VTuber and have an iPhone, definitely give VSeeFace a try!!